How to become a Paramedic in Queensland

 • Provide evidence of current/recent experience within this field, commensurate with the role of paramedic QLD employee.

-Pathways to paramedical careers.
+Pathways to Paramedical Careers

 There are two distinct pathways into QAS as a Paramedic.